 - Any critical component that can fail and cause a crash, such as wheels, poorly manufactured tires, brake systems, seatbelts, and other safety systems

 Even if you are driving at slow speeds down a Glendale side street, these components failures can result in a serious accident, either with another vehicle, object like a streetlamp or tree, and even a pedestrian.
 Drivers could be following all the rules of the road and are perfectly safe when a vehicle’s system fails and causes a traffic collision.
 At the end of the day, the fault would not necessarily lie with the driver, but the manufacturer.

 Whether it is a tractor-trailer or an electrical vehicle, every manufacturer is required to produce high-quality, safe vehicles for consumers.
-When they fail to do so, either by allowing an inherent design flaw to go to market or using faulty third-party components, they can be held liable for injuries suffered by drivers or pedestrians.
+When they fail to do so, either by allowing an inherent design flaw to go to market or using faulty third-party components, they can be held liable for injuries suffered by pedestrians or drivers.

 However, manufacturers are not the group that have a hand in released faulty vehicles.
 Many components are outsourced do different industries to develop a car, from brake to tire manufacturers.
 These third-parties may be the original cause of the defect, especially if the issue arose in replacement parts.
 Anyone who has had to replace worn tires know there are multiple options and your dealer is probably focused on giving an affordable deal.
 This may mean utilizing a more generic brand that may be designed for your vehicle but can have its own faulty issues.
 These third-party manufacturers can also be held liable for an accident.